 The Eminent Service Award is East River Electric Power Cooperative’s highest honor and is given annually to individuals who have made significant contributions to East River and the cooperative movement.
 The awards were presented during East River’s Annual Meeting in September.

-East River Electric Power Cooperative held its 68th annual meeting Wednesday, Sept.
-5, 2018, at the Best Western Plus Ramkota Hotel in Sioux Falls.
-The theme of this year’s annual meeting was ‘Energizing our Cooperative Future’.
-The meeting highlighted the many ways that East River is working together with its member systems on making crucial decisions regarding the future to continue delivering on the cooperative network’s strong history of providing safe, reliable and affordable electricity.
+East River Electric Power Cooperative held its 69th annual meeting Wednesday, Sept.
+4, 2019, at the Best Western Plus Ramkota Hotel in Sioux Falls.
+The theme of this year’s annual meeting was ‘Shaping a Stronger Tomorrow’.
+The meeting highlighted the many ways that East River is working together with its member systems on shaping a stronger tomorrow for the electric cooperative industry as well as to continue delivering on the cooperative network’s strong history of providing safe, reliable and affordable electricity.

-The cooperative’s leaders also previewed an aggressive 10-year transmission system upgrade plan that East River will begin in 2019.
+The cooperative’s leaders also updated attendees on East River’s aggressive 10-year transmission system upgrade plan that began at the start of this year.
 The plan will update aging infrastructure, maintain the cooperative system’s strong reliability and allow the co-op network to accommodate continued load growth.

-The afternoon session began with a political panel featuring South Dakota’s candidates for the U.S. House of Representatives and governor.
+The afternoon session began with an update from Basin Electric Power Cooperative.
 A business meeting followed the panel discussion where the director election was held and the cooperative’s policy statements were adopted.